 1/4 cup Major Grey’s Chutney, pureed (I think pureeing is unnecessary)

-Saute the scallions, celery and apples in the canola oil until tender.
+Sauté the scallions, celery and apples in the canola oil until tender.
 Let cool.
 Place the ground turkey in a large mixing bowl.
 Add sauteed items and the remaining ingredients.
 Shape into eight 8-ounce burgers.
 Refrigerate for 2 hours.

 Season the turkey burgers with salt and pepper.
 Place on preheated, lightly oiled grill.
 Grill each side for 7 minutes until meat is thoroughly cooked.
 Let sit for 5 minutes.
 Serve on your favorite toasted bread, pita, or hamburger bun.

-*The recipe calls for a side of this chutney to spread on top of the burgers.
+- The recipe calls for a side of this Mar-a-Lago Pear Chutney to spread on top of the burgers.
 I skipped that step and just used straight Major Grey’s from the jar.
 I make an easy spread using a 50/50 mix of Major Grey’s Chutney and Mayo.
 Play around with it and you might like just plain chutney instead of mayo, or mostly mayo with a touch of chutney.
 I like it 50/50.
 I also topped it with a crisp lettuce leaf and a slice of juicy tomato.